skypilot-org/skypilot/docs/source/reference/kubernetes/kubernetes-setup.rst

 Under the hood, :code:`sky local up` uses `kind <https://kind.sigs.k8s.io/>`_, a tool for creating a Kubernetes cluster on your local machine.
-It runs a Kubernetes cluster inside a container, so no set up is required.
+It runs a Kubernetes cluster inside a container, so no setup is required.

 1. Install `Docker <https://docs.docker.com/engine/install/>`_ and `kind <https://kind.sigs.k8s.io/>`_.
 2. Run :code:`sky local up` to launch a Kubernetes cluster and automatically configure your kubeconfig file: